pebencze/fullstack-lab/react/REACT_README.md

 ## States
 ~: to remember things, components use _states_
+- re-rendering happens also for child components that inherit props that hold a state
 - `useState()` returns an array of 2 elements...
     - `const result = React.useState("Hello")`
 - we use **array destructuring**